-Smashing Pumpkins frontman Billy Corgan has been reunited with his Fender Stratocaster from the band’s ‘Gish’ era, some 27 years after the instrument was stolen.
+Smashing Pumpkins frontman Billy Corgan has shared a video of himself jamming after being reunited with his Fender Stratocaster from the band’s ‘Gish’ era, some 27 years after the instrument was stolen.
+Check it out below.

 Speaking to Rolling Stone, Corgan described how a fan had contacted him several weeks ago with a picture of a guitar that bore a remarkable resemblance to his own.